Captain-Tommy/Portfolio-Website/README.md

 # Portfolio-Website

-Thank you for the clarification!
-Here’s the updated README with the specific images listed in the images/ folder, and without the LICENSE file:

-Portfolio Website

 Welcome to my personal portfolio website repository!
 This site showcases my skills, projects, and experience in a modern, clean design.
 It’s built using HTML, CSS, and JavaScript with a focus on UI/UX Design.

 🚀 Features